nickollio28/dataquest_projects/README.md

 * '5_Probability and Statistics' contains 5 data science projects showcasing my abilities in probability and statistics.

 * '6_Machine Learning Intro' contains 4 machine learning projects.
 'Predicting Car Prices' uses K-Nearest Neighbors, 'Predicting House Prices' and 'Predicting the Stock Market' use Linear Regression.
 'Predicting Bike Rentals' uses Decision Trees and Random Forests.
+** Note: 'Predicting the Stock Market' was done in a code editor rather than Jupyter Notebook, so it can be accessed directly from GitHub.

 * '7_Machine Learning Intermediate' contains 2 machine learning projects.
 'Building a Handwritted Digits Classifier' utilizes deep learning to classify handwritten digits.
 'Creating a Kaggle Workflow' creates a pipeline of functions for submitting predictions for the Kaggle Titanic competition.